 There are trillions of microbes living in and on our bodies.
 Bacteria, fungi, viruses and other microorganisms.
 And a growing body of evidence indicates that these bugs aren’t bad for us.
 In fact, it looks like they’re vital for our health.

 It's HERE AND NOW.

 Let's talk about one of the hottest field in biomedical research these days, the trillions of microbes that live in and on the human body.
 That's right, your body.
-Bacteria, fungi, viruses and other microorganisms and a growing body of evidence suggest that these microbes aren't bad for us.
+Bacteria, fungi, viruses and other microorganisms, and a growing body of evidence suggests that these microbes aren't bad for us.
 In fact, they're vital for our health.
-NPR's Rob Stein has been exploring the human microbe symbiosis in a series of stories, and he joins us now to talk about what he's found.
+NPR's Rob Stein has been exploring the human-microbe symbiosis in a series of stories, and he joins us now to talk about what he's found.
 Hi, Rob.